Keep your home cosy

-Imagine if your boiler broke a few days before Christmas?
-The last thing you want is to be left without heating over Christmas, so make sure your boiler has been serviced well ahead of the big day.
-Have your boiler serviced by a Gas Safe Registered engineer to make sure it’s all working correctly and you won’t be left without heating at any stage.
+Imagine if your boiler broke a few days before Christmas...
+The last thing you want is to be left without heating over the festive period, so make sure your boiler has been serviced well ahead of the big day.
+Have your boiler serviced by a Gas Safe-registered engineer to make sure it’s all working correctly and you won’t be left without heating at any stage.

 If you’re planning on keeping cosy in a more traditional way this Christmas or just want to roast some chestnuts on an open fire, make sure you have had your chimney swept.
 You should do this once a year to avoid chimney fires, smoke damage and carbon monoxide poisoning.
 A fire or wood burning stove can certainly create the perfect cosy Christmas atmosphere!